Exclusive: At hip Skechers, activist wants shakeup of stodgy board

-BOSTON (Reuters) - Footwear maker Skechers USA Inc (SKX.N) cultivates a hip and diverse image, but its all-male board of directors is insular and needs a “complete and immediate overhaul,” according to influential shareholder CtW Investment Group.
+BOSTON (Reuters) - Footwear maker Skechers USA Inc (SKX.N) cultivates a hip and diverse image, but its all-male board of directors is insular and needs a “complete and immediate overhaul” to avoid potential missteps, according to shareholder CtW Investment Group.

-The criticism marks an early salvo in the 2014 proxy season from CtW, an adviser to union pension funds that has helped foster investor revolts at much bigger companies like JPMorgan Chase & Co and Hewlett Packard Co.
-CtW’s focus on Skechers shows how firms of all sizes may now be fair game for activists attuned to governance issues.
+The criticism marks an early salvo in the 2014 proxy season from CtW, an adviser to union pension funds that has helped foster investor revolts leading up to the departures of directors from much bigger companies such as JPMorgan Chase & Co (JPM.N) and Hewlett-Packard Co (HPQ.N).

 In a letter to the board of California-based Skechers on Wednesday, CtW said the company’s nine-member board “suffers from lengthy tenures and a lack of gender diversity” and that some directors may have conflicts of interest that raise questions about their independence.

+By its count, six of the company’s directors have served at least 12 years and only five of them are independent.

+Skechers share price has more than doubled in two years, a faster pace than rivals, with some analysts enthusiastic about its growth prospects.
+In October the company reported third-quarter sales of $515.8 million, up from sales of $429.4 million in the same period a year earlier.

-CtW executive director Dieter Waizenegger said if Skechers doesn’t act it may campaign against some or all of the directors.
+CtW Executive Director Dieter Waizenegger said if Skechers does not act CtW may campaign against some or all of the directors.
 CtW said it was in talks with other companies about similar issues but declined to name them.
-Long director tenures often need review, Waizenegger said.
+Long director tenures often need review, Waizenegger said, to guard against directors slacking off as they grow comfortable in their roles.

 “The longer you are on the board, the less obvious it is you can be independent,” he said.